 Information Asset Owners are senior/responsible individuals involved in the running of the Museum.
 An IAO has been assigned to represent each area of information assets across the Museum:

-- Computers, networks and backups: Head of Computer and Technical Services
+- Digital assets: Head of Technical Services

-- Human resources and organisational culture: Senior HR Officer
+- Employment records: Senior HR Officer

 - Business records: Records Officer

-- Public programmes: Programmes/Learning Assistant
+- Learning and event records: Programmes/Learning Assistant

-- Website: Website Development Officer
+- Website and social media content: Website Development Officer

 - Commercial interests: Assistant Director (Enterprise)

-- Marketing and communications: Head of Marketing and Communications
+- Marketing records: Head of Marketing

-- Collections access: Templer Studies Centre Manager
+- Researcher records: Templer Study Centre Manager

 - Photograph assets: Head of Collections Development and Review